Smatek1001/AI_DnD/Characters/NPCs/Garrick_Stonehand.md

 ## II.
 Appearance
 ### Physical Description
-Garrick is a stout [[Dwarf]] in his 40s.
+Garrick is a stout Dwarf in his 40s.
 His grizzled beard and gaunt eyes betray his precarious position.
-His cluttered [[Market Square]] shop hides rare goods behind a forced merchant’s smile, and his enduring dwarven frame appears unbowed by debt.
+His cluttered [[Locations/Market_Square|Market Square]] shop hides rare goods behind a forced merchant’s smile, and his enduring dwarven frame appears unbowed by debt.

 ## III.
 Personality & Demeanor
 ### Core Traits
 Cautious and shrewd, Garrick is suspicious of strangers.
-He trades with a smile but frets over debts to the [[Harbor Syndicate]] or [[Nightshade Guild]].
+He trades with a smile but frets over debts to the [[Factions/Harbor_Syndicate|Harbor Syndicate]] or [[Factions/Nightshade_Guild|Nightshade Guild]].
 ### Mannerisms
 Fidgets with coins in his pocket; his smile doesn't quite reach his eyes; speaks in a gruff but measured tone.
 ### Ideal & Flaw